jl5000/tidyged.internals/README.md

 This package contains the internal data structures used in the [`tidyged`](https://github.com/jl5000/tidyged) package.
 It codifies the rules in the [GEDCOM 5.5.5 specification](https://www.gedcom.org/gedcom.html).

-It is only to be used by developers of tidyged extensions.
+It is only to be used by developers of tidyged and its extensions.

 ## Installation